Mount Colo

 Colo is a stratovolcano in Indonesia.
-It forms the small island of Una-Una at the middle of the Gulf of Tomini, the northern part of Sulawesi.
+It forms the island of Una-Una at the middle of the Gulf of Tomini, the northern part of Sulawesi.
 The volcano is broad and has a low profile with only 507 m above the sea level.
 It contains a 2 km wide caldera with a small volcanic cone inside.
-Only three eruptions have been recorded in the history with two of them causing damage.
+Three eruptions have been recorded, with two of them causing damage.